Pylons/pyramid/docs/narr/install.rst

 You will need `Python <http://python.org>`_ version 2.4 or better to run :mod:`repoze.bfg`.
 It has been tested under Python 2.4.5, Python 2.5.2 and Python 2.6.
-Development of :mod:`repoze.bfg` is currently done primarily under Python 2.4.  :mod:`repoze.bfg` does *not* run under any version of Python before 2.4, and does *not* run under Python 3.X.
+Development of :mod:`repoze.bfg` is currently done primarily under Python 2.4 and Python 2.5.  :mod:`repoze.bfg` does *not* run under any version of Python before 2.4, and does *not* run under Python 3.X.

 .. note:: You will need :term:`setuptools` installed on within your Python system in order to run the ``easy_install``